 During the tours, volunteer docents from the Women’s Auxiliary of the Minnesota Historical Society will be on hand to answer questions in each room on the First Floor and Lower Level of the Residence.
 The 1006 Summit Avenue Society will be offering a selection of merchandise available for purchase at each tour.
 Proceeds from the sale will help to support the historic Residence.
 The following performers will be volunteering at the holiday tours: - Paulette Day, Pianist - December 2; Robbinsdale Armstrong Chamber Singers - December 9; Concordia Academy Choir - December 16

-A 20-foot white spruce will be on display on the front lawn of the Residence.
-The tree is harvested from a State Forest by the Minnesota Department of Natural Resources and members of Conservation Corps Minnesota.
-Rocket Crane Company donates its services to help with the installation of the tree.
-The tree will be decorated by Timberland Outdoor Services, and will be lit for the first time on the evening of December 1.
-The gates outside the Residence will be decorated with fresh garland and multicolored lights, and wreaths will be hung on the front doorway, all donated by Mickman Brothers.
-Four holiday baskets will be hung under the porte-cochere, donated by Bachman’s Floral Gift and Garden.
-The interior trees are donated by Jan’s Christmas Trees of Clear Lake, Minnesota.
+A 20-foot balsam fir is on display on the front lawn of the Residence.
+The tree was harvested from the Nemadji State Forest by the Minnesota Department of Natural Resources and members of Conservation Corps Minnesota.
+Rocket Crane Company donated services to help with the installation of the tree, and it is decorated by Rainbow Holiday Lighting with over 14,000 LED lights.
+It will be lit for the first time on the evening of December 1.
+The gates outside the Residence are decorated with fresh spruce garland and LED lights, and wreaths are hung on the front doorway, all donated by Mickman Brothers.
+Four holiday baskets are hung under the porte-cochere, donated by Bachman’s Floral Gift and Garden.
+The Summit Avenue entrance is decorated by Heidi’s Lifestyle Gardens from Corcoran, Minnesota.

 For more information on the tours, please call 651-201-3464 or email firstname.lastname@example.org.